-1. What will you do if one of you becomes very ill, when, retirees, due to an advanced age are more likely to encounter health problems?
+1. What will you do if one of you becomes very ill when retirees are more likely to encounter health problems due to an advanced age?

 2. What will you do if something goes wrong or you tire of traveling?

 In the first over six years of our home-free world travel lifestyle, neither of these potential issues had any impact on our lives.
 As retirees, we were healthy, fit, and relatively active.
 We’d had extensive medical tests before we embarked on our journey, all required dental work completed.
-As we traveled the world, every few years, we each had basic health checks, blood tests, and dental appointments.
+As we traveled the world, we each had basic health checks, blood tests, and dental appointments every few years.
 All was well until…

 The “worse case” scenarios transpired…

-At the time, many home-free retirees world travel tips came our way with suggestions for us to return to the US but that tip was preposterous.
+At the time, many home-free retirees’ world travel tips came our way with suggestions for us to return to the US, but that tip was preposterous.
 I couldn’t travel on an airplane for at least three months.
 We stayed in the wonderful bush house while I recovered sufficiently to again begin our world travel journey.
 Nothing was holding us back.
-We continued on for three months in an oceanfront house in Connemara, Ireland as my convalescence continued.
+We continued for three months in an oceanfront house in Connemara, Ireland, as my recovery continued.

 The second question above asks, “What will we do if something goes wrong or you tire of traveling?

-Tom and I made a pact when we began traveling the world, as home-free retirees.
+Tom and I made a pact when we began traveling the world as home-free retirees.
 If either of us ever became tired or bored with traveling the world, we would stop.
-Even amid the challenges facing us these past few years, neither of us has suggested ending our journey to the other.
+Even amid the challenges facing us these past few years, neither has suggested ending our journey to the other.

-Another huge challenge that tested our durability and commitment as home-free retirees, was the pandemic that hit the world in January and February 2020.
+Another huge challenge that tested our durability and commitment as home-free retirees was the pandemic that hit the world in January and February 2020.
 At the time, we’d just completed a weeklong tour on the renowned Maharajas Express Train from Mumbai to Delhi.
-After the train, we embarked on a 55-night tour of India, which we had to cut short when COVID-19 presented us with a huge risk of continuing on.
+After the train, we embarked on a 55-night tour of India, which we had to cut short when COVID-19 presented us with a considerable risk of continuing.
 Most temples and tourist sites were packed with people, often crowding in small spaces.
-More, we considered home-free retirees world travel tips from other readers with similar experiences.
+More, we considered home-free retirees’ world travel tips from other readers with similar experiences.

-We decided the risk of being at crowded venues was too high and started self-isolation on or about March 12, 2020, when we were notified that our upcoming cruise on April 3, 2020 had been canceled due to the COVID-19.
-As of this writing, we have officially been in India’s government-mandated lockdown which began on March 24, 2020, for a full six months.
+We decided the risk of being at crowded venues was too high and started self-isolation on or about March 12, 2020, when we were notified that our upcoming cruise on April 3, 2020, had been canceled due to the COVID-19.
+As of this writing, we have officially been in India’s government-mandated lockdown, which began on March 24, 2020, for a full six months.
 More and more of our readers write to us each day with tips and suggestions as to what we should do at this point.
-But, it is our special circumstances and home-free lifestyle that has guided us as to what works well for us.
+But, our particular circumstances and home-free lifestyle have guided us as to what works well for us.

-Considering home-free retirees world travel tips weren’t a factor in preventing us from heading back to the US to hunker down in lockdown.
+Considering home-free retirees’ world travel tips weren’t a factor in preventing us from heading back to the US to hunker down in lockdown.
 Where would we stay?
-Ultimately, we decided to stay put in a lovely Marriott hotel until such time as we can continue on our travels.
+Ultimately, we decided to stay put in a lovely Marriott hotel until we could continue our travels.
 At this point, the pandemic has reached such proportions in the US, we have no desire or plan to return.
-Also, without a home, it would be difficult to decide where to stay while we waited it out.
-We’ve been safe in this hotel, although India has been hard hit as well.
-Only time will tell when we can continue on.
+Also, it would not be easy to decide where to stay without a home while we waited it out.
+We’ve been safe in this hotel, although India has been a hard hit as well.
+Only time will tell when we can continue.

-During this period, we’ve received hundreds of tips geared toward our home-free status, as to what we should do.
+We’ve received hundreds of tips geared toward our home-free status as to what we should do during this period.
 We’ve appreciated all the tips, suggestions, and updates sent by readers, family, and friends.
-Most of the retiree’s circumstances are very different from ours and what they would choose to do in these circumstances may be very different from our choices.
+Most of the retiree’s circumstances are very different from ours, and what they would choose to do in these circumstances may differ from our choices.

 What do we do as home-free retirees if the lockdown/pandemic continues for more months to come?…

-But, when we think of retirees living in a retirement community, most likely they haven’t been outdoors much either.
+But, when we think of retirees living in a retirement community, they most likely haven’t been outdoors much either.
 Perhaps, our situation isn’t so unique after all.
 We’re safe.
 We have everything we need.
 We’re relatively comfortable.
-We do miss socializing and often think of how enjoyable it would be to get-together with other retirees and commiserate over this challenging situation.
+We miss socializing and often think of how enjoyable it would be to get together with other retirees and commiserate over this challenging situation.

-But, it appears, as retirees, we’re the oldest people in the entire hotel.
-The staff and any other guests appear to be mostly in their 20s, 30s, and 40s, at most.
-Every few days, we receive tips in our email with movies and TV series, we should binge-watch and games we should play to allay the boredom we’re experiencing now.
+At most, the staff and any other guests appear to be mostly in their 20s, 30s, and 40s.
+But, it seems, as retirees, we’re the oldest people in the entire hotel.
+Every few days, we receive tips in our email with movies and TV series, we should binge-watch, and games we should play to alleviate the boredom we’re experiencing now.
 We take many of these tips to heart and find ourselves streaming many fun new series suggested by our readers.
 This means a lot to us.

 How are we emotionally impacted by home-free living?…

-Instead, as retirees, we chose to be totally home-free; no apartment somewhere; no bedroom in one of our adult kids’ homes with a closet full of clothes; no lease on a storage facility as a safety-net to enable us to “set up housekeeping” once again.
-This was it, just the two of us and our luggage, the size of which has diminished greatly over the years.
+Instead, as retirees, we chose to be home-free; no apartment somewhere; no bedroom in one of our adult kids’ homes with a closet full of clothes; no lease on a storage facility as a safety net to enable us to “set up housekeeping” once again.
+This was it, just the two of us and our luggage, the size of which has significantly diminished over the years.

 In the beginning, Christmas was a time we had to make adjustments.
-We’d no longer have a Christmas tree, nor did we have decorations, or a need to bake endless cookies and baked goods.
-We no longer sent Christmas cards and gifts, instead of sending gift cards to our grandchildren.
+We’d no longer have a Christmas tree, nor did we have decorations or a need to bake endless cookies and baked goods.
+We no longer sent Christmas cards and gifts instead of mailing gift cards to our grandchildren.
 This commitment required a lot of emotional changes experienced by many retirees who become ex-pats and world travelers.

 Will we ever settle down?…

 This question has been asked of us over and over again.
 And, the reality is, we’ll have to at some point.
-With advancing age and potential health conditions, it may be necessary for us to return to the US and find a place to live.
+With advancing age and potential health conditions, we may need to return to the US and find a place to live.
 Does this worry us?
 Not at this point.
 We’ve survived so much, we both feel confident that when the time comes, as has been the case in every other situation, we’ll figure it out.

-Home-free retirees world travel tips often include ways to figure out major life changes at some point or another.
+Home-free retirees’ world travel tips often include ways to figure out significant life changes at some point or another.
 We are no exception.
-The fact we’ll have lived a home-free existence for so many years, makes those decisions only a little harder, mainly revolving around: Where will we choose to live?
+The fact we’ll have lived a home-free existence for so many years makes those decisions only a little more complicated, mainly revolving around: Where will we choose to live?

-We’ve considered the possibility of continuing to live in holiday homes in several parts of the US for three to six months, giving us a further opportunity to see more of our own country in our waning years.
-There’s also the possibility that in the next few years we may find a country besides the USA where we’d like to live as retirees, again with the principle of renting various, fully-equipped holiday/vacation homes.
+We’ve considered the possibility of staying in holiday homes in several parts of the US for three to six months, giving us a further opportunity to see more of our own country in our waning years.
+There’s also the possibility that we may find a country besides the USA where we’d like to live as retirees in the next few years, again with the principle of renting various, fully-equipped holiday/vacation homes.

-A home-free lifestyle is not for everyone, whether they are a young person starting their lives, a young family, couple, or retirees.
-We each have our own unique desires and emotional needs when it comes to our chosen lifestyle.
+A home-free lifestyle is not for everyone, whether a young person was starting their lives, a young family, couple, or retiree.
+We each have our unique desires and emotional needs when it comes to our chosen lifestyle.
 If and when we have a need and a desire to be “rooted” to one location, we’ll do so.

 World travel is not on everyone’s radar or in their dreams of what will ultimately be fulfilled and purpose-driven.
-We never knew we had a dream to travel the world as retirees, living a home-free lifestyle.
-It came upon us in a happenstance manner which is described in our first few posts and many more to come over the years.
+We never knew we had a plan to travel the world as retirees, living a home-free lifestyle.
+It came upon us in a happenstance manner described in our first few posts and many more to go over the years.

-We’re hopeful for the future that in time we’ll be able to continue on our home-free journey to see the world.
+We’re hopeful for the future that we’ll be able to continue on our home-free journey to see the world in time.
 In the interim, we’ll continue to offer home-free retirees world travel tips as well as hearing from other world travelers.
-The world is a big place.
+The world is a prominent place.
 We all have much more to see and to say..
 Stay with us, dear reader.
-There’s definitely more to come.
+There’s more to come.